iLib-js/ilib-lint/docs/resource-no-space-between-double-and-single-byte-character.md

-# resource-no-space-between-double-byte-kana-and-single-byte-character
+# resource-no-space-between-double-and-single-byte-character

-Ensure that translations do not contain a space character between a double-byte kana and single-byte character.",
+Ensure that translations do not contain a space character between a double-byte and single-byte character.",

 Examples: